-Purpose/BackgroundIn keeping with its long-standing traditions and policies, the university considers students, employees, applicants for admission or employment, and those seeking access to university programs on the basis of individual merit.
+Purpose/BackgroundIn keeping with its long-standing traditions and policies, University of the Pacific considers students, employees, applicants for admission or employment, and those seeking access to university programs on the basis of individual merit.
 The university does not discriminate on the basis of race, sex/gender, sexual orientation, national origin, ancestry, color, language use, religion, religious creed, age, marital status, gender, gender identity, gender expression, cancer-related or genetic-related medical condition, disability, pregnancy, perceived pregnancy, citizenship status, military service status, or any other status protected by law (including Title IX of the Education Amendments of 1972).

 The purpose of this Policy is to:

 Applicability/ResponsibilityThe core purpose of this Policy is the prohibition of all forms of sex and gender-based Discrimination, and Retaliation.
 Sometimes, Discrimination involves exclusion from or different treatment in activities, such as admission, athletics, or employment.
 Other times, Discrimination takes the form of harassment or, in the case of sex-based discrimination, can encompass Sexual Harassment, Sexual Assault, Stalking, Sexual Exploitation, Dating Violence or Domestic Violence.
 When an alleged violation of this Policy is reported, the allegations are subject to resolution using the university's "Process A" or "Process B," as determined by the Title IX Coordinator, and as detailed within the associated procedures.
 In general, if some or all of the allegations in a Complaint relate to the protections of Title IX as described in the 2020 Federal Regulations (34 CFR §106) then all allegations in the complaint are resolved through Process A. All other complaints under this policy are resolved through Process B.